Made under Clause 5 of Schedule 1 to the University of Tasmania Act 1992

 Any of these meeting procedures may be suspended for the time being if –

 - at least 3/4 of the members present agree.

-The Provost, the Chief Operating Officer and the Vice-Chancellor’s Chief of Staff will normally attend Council meetings, but not the members only session unless specifically invited to be present for that session.
+The Provost and the Chief Operating Officer will normally attend Council meetings, but not the members only session unless specifically invited to be present for that session.

 The Deputy Vice-Chancellors will normally attend Council meetings for the presentation of the Vice-Chancellor’s report or when they are themselves presenting to Council.

 A person who is not a member of Council may be present at meetings of the Council with the permission of the Chancellor.

 Members of Council will normally meet in the absence of non-members (apart from the secretary) for at least part of each meeting.

 A person who is not a member of Council may in an individual case be present at a members only session of the Council, with the permission of the Chancellor.